On this page are listed brief biographies of the following Fellows.

 OAM FRSN BSc PhD FAICD

-Emeritus Professor, Faculty of Health and Medicine, University of Newcastle
+Emeritus Professor, College of Health, Medicine, Wellbeing, University of Newcastle

 Maree Gleeson has played major roles in the advancement of medical and clinical science in NSW through her research into mucosal immunology and her role in directing medical research in NSW and the Hunter region.